 Managing real money -- The University of Tulsa Student Investment Fund

 Welcome to the University of Tulsa Student Investment Fund (SIF).
-The SIF was established in 1997 and currently has over $2,500,000 in assets.
+The SIF was established in 1997 and currently has more than $3,400,000 in assets.

 The purpose of the fund is to provide students with the opportunity to obtain a real-world experience in the process of managing investment portfolios.
 Students are able to apply financial theories and models in making real investment decisitons and managing a real portfolio of financial assets.
 Students can buy and sell securities, learn about asset allocations, and many other things.